darkirbyy/livror/README.md

 To lint all files from one type, run `composer lint-[php|twig|scss|js]`.
 To lint all files, run `composer lint-all`.

-## Install and dev
+## Install

 After cloning the project:

-- Install the dependencies with `composer install` and `npm install`.
+- install the dependencies with `composer install` and `npm install`.
-- Copy the `.env.dev` file into a `.env.dev.local` file and customize the values.
+- copy the `.env.dev` file into a `.env.dev.local` file and customize the values.
-- Copy the `.env` file into a `.env.local` file and customize `APP_NAME`.
 :information_source: `DATABASE_URL` is not mandatory for dev environment as Symfony will get the correct values from docker.

-Start the php/web server along with docker and npm server with `symfony server:start -d`.
-Check the logs with `symfony server:logs`.
-Stop all the services with `symfony server:stop`.

 To use default git hooks, run `git config core.hooksPath ./githooks`.
 Current hooks are

 - prettify and linting all staged files before commit
 - running all unit tests before push

+## Dev

+Start the php/web server along with docker and npm server with `symfony server:start -d`.
+Check the logs with `symfony server:logs`.
+Stop all the services with `symfony server:stop`.

 To increment the version, use `symfony console bizkit:versioning:increment`.